 The writing on the wall is clear.
-Email HAS to feature prominently in your marketing strategy, and email marketing tools can help facilitate that.
-Small businesses, especially, cannot afford to neglect it because it is so cost-effective.
+Email has to feature prominently in your marketing strategy, and email marketing tools can help facilitate that.
+Small businesses, especially, cannot afford to neglect it, because it is so cost-effective.

 4 Types of Email Marketing Campaigns

 The contents of this email may vary based on your requirements, but the main objective is to make new users feel at home.
-Typically, welcome emails contain quick instructions on getting started and how everything works.
+Typically, welcome emails contain quick instructions on getting started, and how everything works.

-You can also highlight the benefits that users will get and what they will accomplish on using your service.
+You can also highlight the benefits that users will get and what they will accomplish by using your service.
 First impressions matter, so you can focus on showing your brand values and personality.
 Feel free to throw in an irresistible deal to hook users from the get-go.

 Welcome emails see more traction when you personalize them and make it abundantly clear that it’s not just a machine-generated formality.
 To do this, you can address the user by their first name and ask them to reach out should they have any queries or feedback.

 - The first impression is the last.
-If you hit the wrong notes with your welcome email, your subsequent relationship with a user might get jeopardized so much so that they may completely churn.
+If you hit the wrong notes with your welcome email, your subsequent relationship with a user might get jeopardized, so much so that they may completely churn.

-2. Lifecycle Emails
+2. Lifecycle emails

-Also known as drip emails, this is not a single email, but a sequence of connected emailers meant to push a prospect further down the sales funnel.
+Also known as drip email, this is not a single email, but a sequence of connected emailers meant to push a prospect further down the sales funnel.
 A Content Marketing Institute report found that apart from lead generation, email marketing is also used for lead nurturing (78%) and lead retention (74%).

 A lifecycle email campaign educates leads in a step-by-step, organized fashion, offering useful nuggets of information to nudge them towards the buying decision.

-Lifecycle emails are all about targeting, segmentation, and events.
-For example, you can set up a lifecycle email workflow for the duration of your 14-day free trial:
+They are all about targeting, segmentation, and events.
+For example, you can set up a lifecycle email workflow for the duration of your 14-day product free trial:

-- Day 1 – Welcome Email
+- Day 1: Welcome email

-- Day 7 – How’s your free trial going?
-(Genuine feedback)
+- Day 7: “How’s your free trial going?”

-- Day 12 – 2 days left.
-Hurry!
+- Day 12: “2 days left.
+Hurry!”

-- Day 13 – Your trial expires tomorrow (all your data and work progress might get lost if you don’t subscribe)
+- Day 13: “Your trial expires tomorrow.
+All your data and work progress might get lost if you don’t subscribe.”

-- Day 14 – Your free trial has expired (what to do next)
+- Day 14: Your free trial has expired (what to do next)

-- Day 18 – A limited period offer to reactivate your account
+- Day 18: A limited period offer to reactivate your account

 - Timeliness: The high-touch cadence is useful for complex SaaS products that require hand-holding.

 - Overdoing it may also lead to a lot of unsubscribes.
 It is crucial to strike a balance.

 - Since they are content-heavy, your CTA might get lost, and the core message might get diluted.
 Hence, sound design is of utmost importance here.

-4. Dedicated Sends
+4. Dedicated sends

 You also have a plethora of email marketing tools at your disposal to supercharge your email marketing, such as Mailchimp, Moosend, Sender, and WebEngage.
-We hope this comprehensive guide got your creative juices flowing and helped you formulate a concrete email marketing strategy for your small business.
+We hope this blog on marketing emails gets your creative juices flowing and helps you formulate a concrete email marketing strategy for your small business.

 A few types of emails in email marketing include: